How to build an exhibition stand

 - Sign off

 Next week we’ll cover everything you need to know about event preparation, including how to select your staff, book exhibition stand dressing and plan competitions to host on your stand.
 If you can’t wait that long then click here to download your free planning tool and get a head start.
-Other than that, let’s get into the second stage of exhibition planning:
+Other than that, let’s get into the second stage of exhibition organisation.

 Choose which type of stand you want